tilley-kyle/Eng-Journal/Todo/Associate-to-Eng1.md

 ### Execution
 - [ ] <25% of first commits have dumb typo (mispelled vars)
 - [ ] Get a code change in a feature in RA (not just support scripts)
+* EE-534.
+Fixing the regex in zip codes
 - [ ] Daily EOD review in Eng Journal
 - [ ] Organize email inbox
 * jira updates, github updates, etc